api3dao/old-api3-docs/request-response-protocol/designated-wallet.md

 ```

 where `xpub` is retrieved from `ProviderStore.sol` using the `providerId`, and `requesterInd` is assigned by `RequesterStore.sol` when the requester record was created.
-For more information on deriving wallets from a private key using a path, see [HD wallets](https://github.com/ethereumbook/ethereumbook/blob/develop/05wallets.asciidoc#hd_wallets)).
+(For more information on deriving wallets from a private key using a path, see [HD wallets](https://github.com/ethereumbook/ethereumbook/blob/develop/05wallets.asciidoc#hd_wallets).)

 ## The path convention